Ikuze/jenkins-dynamic-inventory/README.md

 ###### groups (dict)

-	add hosts to group based on Jinja2 conditionals
+	add hosts to a group based on Jinja2 conditionals

 ###### keyed_groups (list)

-	add hosts to group based on the values of a variable
+	add hosts to a group based on the values of a variable

 ###### strict(bool)

-	If true make invalid entries a fatal error, otherwise skip and continue Since it is possible to use facts in the expressions they might not always be available and we ignore those errors by default.
+	If true makes invalid entries a fatal error, otherwise skip and continue Since it is possible to use facts in the expressions they might not always be available and we ignore those errors by default.